uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 The BFIR determines that the packet needs to be delivered to BFERs 1 and 2.
 It recognizes that the two BFERs lie within two different subsets and clones the packet.
 The first packet receives a BIER-TE header with the bits set for link 0 and BFER 1 and is tunneled to the S-BFIR of subset 1.
-The second packet recieves a BIER-TE header with the bits set for link 1 and BFER 2 and is tunneled to subset 2.
+The second packet receives a BIER-TE header with the bits set for link 1 and BFER 2 and is tunneled to subset 2.
 When the packet arrives at each S-BFIR, the S-BFIR removes the MPLS tunnel header.
 For subset 1, it then matches the BIER bitstring and forwards the packet over link 0.
 The S-BFIR of subset to forwards the packet over link 1.